seanrobenalt/stripe-microservice/README.md

 #### The helpers

 When your app is deployed to Heroku and you've been making requests to it in production for quite some time, the methods in [`application_helper.rb`](./app/helpers/application_helper.rb) might come in handy.
-You can also create yourself as a user on your Heroku instance, and after doing so the [`StatsJob`](./app/jobs/stats_job.rb) will kick off, which sends you a weekly update of all your stats to an email of your choice.
+You can also create yourself as a user on your Heroku instance, and after doing so the [`StatsJob`](./app/jobs/stats_job.rb) will kick off, which sends you a weekly update of all your stats to an email of your choice (*SEE MAILGUN SECTION BELOW TO SET UP EMAILS*)

 You can bypass the email update if you'd like and just check stats from your terminal: